hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ## Nov 17: NO CLASS

 Work on projects

 **Schedule a time this week to check-in with the instructor on the progress of your project.**

 ## Nov 24: The Futures of Digital History

-You and your collaborators will present on the progress of your research to the class.
+You will present on the progress of your research to the class.
 Come prepared to talk for at least five minutes, with an additional five to ten minutes of question and answer.
 Your presentation should focus on the research your conducting, the historical question(s) you're asking, examples of the digital work you're completing, and how digital methods are helping address your research questions.

 ### Assignment:

 * **Blog Post #7**.
 Synthesize everything that we've talked about and what you have seen over the course of the quarter.
 What do you envision will be the future of digital history?
 Do you think digital history will play a role in the way we analyze and interpret the past?
 Are there ways that digital history fall short and where can it improve it?
 Post due by **Saturday November 22 at midnight**.
 * **Final book review due**

 ## Dec 1: Final presentations and electronic poster session